mattyg915/SearchApp/README.md

 ### `yarn install`

-To install all needed dependencies.
+... from the root to install all needed dependencies.

 ### `yarn test`